How to be a Good Neighbor in a Single-Family Residential Zone

 15. DIRTY SWIMMING POOLS AND RODENT INFESTATION -- Both of these potential health hazards can be controlled with regular property maintenance.
 Rodents, in particular, can be controlled by maintaining clean surroundings.
 Call Orange

 16. PETS – Animals waste must be cleaned up in a prompt and regular manner in order to eliminate odor and sanitation problems.
 When walking pets, their droppings must be removed immediately.
 Barking dogs, day or night, are a disturbance and should be controlled for neighborly peace and repose.
-At each residence, there may be no more than six pets, three of which may be dogs, and three of which may be cats.
+At each residence, there may be no more than four dogs and/or four cats.
 Call Animal Control at (562) 383-4352 for assistance or more information.

 17. YARD SALE REGULATIONS – Yard sales may only be conducted on the second weekend of every month with a maximum of four (4) yard sales per calendar year per residentially zoned parcel.
 The sale may run for a maximum of three consecutive weekend days.

 18. SIGNS – No signs of any kind may be placed on sidewalks or in driveways, or in the public Right of Way, including streets and medians, or on public utility poles.
 Signs may be placed on private property only with the written permission of the property owner.
 Further guidelines for open house and yard sale signs are available through the Planning Department at (562) 383-4100.

 19. GRAFFITI – Remove all graffiti from private property promptly.
 Graffiti is unsightly and is an invitation for unwelcome activity.
 The City of